A look into the brews and banter from Ultimate Brewing

 Ultimate's next step is in the form of an IPA which released last night at Hoppers and Fine Wine have exclusively this weekend.
 This is not a big, knock your socks off hop banger of an IPA - this is a true Session IPA, something you can have a few of and is easy drinking yet still flavoursome as the Motueka and Taiheke hops adding great zingy citrus characters.
 Chad notes that Session IPAs can often be lacking body, but he reckons they got the balance spot on, and we'd tend to agree.

 The best thing about buying Ultimate's IPA, however, is saving the turtles.
 No, we're not going widely off topic here, because Ultimate Brew have teamed up with a revolutionary company from North America to bring over eco-friendly and biodegradable beer rings for their 6 packs.
 These rings are made from barley and when disposed at a compostable facility will degrade within days.
-This is certainly something that here at Fine Wine Delivery Co. we can get behind, we've always been environmentally conscious – we're one of the only retailers in NZ that have never used plastic bags, and have recently introduced the revolutionary Crowler cans and machines which are hugely impactful on the environment – click here to find out more.
+This is certainly something that here at Fine Wine Delivery Co. we can get behind, we've always been environmentally conscious – we're one of the only retailers in NZ that have never used plastic bags, and have recently introduced the revolutionary Crowler cans and machines which are hugely impactful on the environment – find out more about crowler cans.

 So, what comes next for Ultimate?
 You can expect more additions into their core range, with an East Coast IPA in the burner and the Ultimate Lager in time for summer.
 They're on the lookout for a premise for a pop-up bar, which Chad describes as nothing like Auckland has ever seen.
 What I'm sure of is that we can expect big things from Ultimate, so grab some cold ones, pop tops and save the turtles.